Junypr/junypr-berries/posts/the-aftermath/index.md

 The first Wednesday of November shouldn't be this hot
 but the air boils with the rage of half a country wronged
 condensed into this microcosm of democracy
---- if we can call it that anymore ---
+— if we can call it that anymore —
 because when does the permission we gave
 with millions of penned-in circles
 become a mandate for something we never spoke?
 words drawn from the air that never passed our lips. <!-- TEASER_END -->
 I am scared of what will be read in the silence of so many
 what gross shouts will become gunshots.
 some bear it better
 others let the darkness lurk behind hollow eye sockets
-my friend walks like he carries the world in his slim messenger bag
-stares out the window like the breeze whispers an answer
 we're scarred from the battle of blood red and bruise blue
 drawing defeat across the map of our country.
 the only thing that seems to unite us anymore is proximity.